Are you an unmarried parent worried about your custody rights?

 Paternity can be established in one of two ways.

-First, the father can sign a document known as an acknowledgement of paternity and have his name added to the child’s birth certificate as the father.
+First, the father can sign a document known as an acknowledgment of paternity and have his name added to the child’s birth certificate as the father.

 The other way to establish paternity is to obtain a Court order declaring the father as a parent.
-This is usually done through filing a paternity case.
+This is usually done by filing a paternity case.